ninglab/CTKG/Schema.md

-## 2. Drug
+## 2. DrugTerm

-Each *drug* node represents a drug name extracted from the intervention or group title/description of clinical studies.
-CTKG includes 4,617 *drug* nodes.
-Each *drug* node has an id "DrugID:XXX" and 1 attribute.
+Each *drug-term* node represents a normalized drug name extracted from the intervention or group title/description of clinical studies.
+CTKG includes 2,548 *drug-term* nodes.
+Each *drug-term* node has an id "TermID:XXX" and 1 attribute.

 **Attributes**:

 1. **name**

-   Definition: the drug name extracted from the intervention or group title/description of clinical studies.
+   Definition: the normalized drug term name extracted from the intervention or group title/description of clinical studies.

    Example: "bicalutamide"

-## 3. Term

-Each *term* node represents a normalized or standard drug name.
-CTKG includes 2,588 *term* nodes.
-Each *term* node has an id "TermID:XXX" and 1 attribute.

-**Attributes**:

-1. **name**

-   Definition: the normalized or standard drug name.

-   Example: "Bicalutamide"

-## 4. Condition
+## 3. Condition

 Each *condition* node represents a condition/disease studied in clinical studies.
 CTKG includes 1,394 *condition* nodes.
 Each *condition* node has an id "ConditionID:XXX" and 1 attribute.